vmpartner/gcache/README.md

 # GCache
-Simple in memory generic cache.
+Simple in memory generic cache with TTL.
 No dependency.

 Usage:
 ```go